-For purposes of the 2017 bonus program, for all plan participants:
+For purposes of the 2018 bonus program, for all plan participants:

-- ✓ As defined in the program, "consolidated revenue" was calculated excluding hardware and other revenue to minimize risk of low margin revenue lines skewing incentive plan payout percentages; - As defined in the program, "adjusted EPS" excludes the following items from GAAP EPS: amortization of intangible assets, and equity-based compensation expenses, restructuring charges, asset impairment charges and related recoveries, sales tax recoveries, and unusual tax adjustments.
-For 2017, the exclusions necessary were amortization of intangible assets, equitybased compensation expenses, tax benefit of stock awards vested, restructuring charges, and the U.S. Tax Cuts and Jobs Act impact: - Consistent with prior years, the earnings per share benefit generated from Common Stock repurchases was eliminated from adjusted EPS for determining bonus payouts; and - Consistent with prior years, the achievement of revenue and adjusted EPS objectives was determined on a constant currency basis (i.e., actual financial results are translated to U.S. dollars at budgeted U.S. dollar exchange rates).
+- As defined in the program, "Target Revenue" is, in effect, consolidated revenue excluding cloud-based revenue (cloud-based sales performance is accounted for in the NACV performance measure), and also excluding revenue from hardware sales and billed travel, to minimize risk of low margin revenue lines skewing incentive plan payout percentages; - As defined in the program, NACV quantifies or credits new cloud-based subscription transactions.
+For bonus purposes, this measure is calculated as the average annual value of all new contracts for cloud-based solutions closed during the period; - As defined in the program, AOI excludes the following items from GAAP operating income: amortization of intangible assets, equity-based compensation expenses, restructuring charges, and asset impairment charges and related recoveries.
+For 2018, the exclusions necessary were amortization of intangible assets and equity-based compensation expenses. - Consistent with prior years, all results were determined on a constant currency basis (i.e., actual financial results are translated to U.S. dollars at budgeted U.S. dollar exchange rates).

-Regarding our use of adjusted EPS as one of the performance measures, we use adjusted EPS to develop our budget, manage expenditures, and evaluate our overall business performance, and we believe adjusted EPS is useful for us, and for our investors, when assessing our performance versus other software companies.
-We included in our February 6, 2018 earnings press release, attached to our Current Report on Form 8-K of the same date, a full reconciliation from 2017 GAAP EPS to 2017 adjusted EPS (non-GAAP EPS).
+Regarding our use of AOI, we use AOI to evaluate our overall business performance, and we believe AOI is useful for us, and for our investors, when assessing our performance versus other software companies.
+Our February 5, 2019, earnings press release, attached to our Current Report on Form 8-K of the same date, included a full reconciliation from 2018 GAAP operating income to 2018 AOI (non-GAAP operating income).